All Mythgard Academy classes are recorded for download via iTunes U, podcast, or directly from our website.

-The alter ego of Professor Corey Olsen, President of the Mythgard Institute and tenured English professor at Washington College, helms a podcast series with downloads from around the world – and even some celebrity fans.
-With over one hundred Tolkien-centric lectures online and upwards of one million downloads, Professor Olsen leads the charge in online Medieval studies.
+The alter ego of Dr. Corey Olsen, President of Signum University, helms a podcast series with downloads from around the world – and even some celebrity fans.
+With over three hundred Tolkien-centric lectures online and upwards of one million downloads, Professor Olsen leads the charge in online Medieval studies.

 Exploring The Hobbit